egavrev/mytrackerai/README.md

 - [ ] Configuration add CRUD
 - [ ] show tables entries with icons and in sentiment colors - https://streamlit-emoji-shortcodes-streamlit-app-gwckff.streamlit.app/
 - [ ] On changing date refresh all for week in which this date is located.
+- [ ] Add planning for the self development activity.
+- [ ] print your status for weekly activity in case you are reaching targets.

 #### Version 0.2